-Eight strategic goals have been adopted as a framework for this strategy.
+Eight strategic themes have been adopted as a framework for this strategy.

-- 1. Improve knowledge and mapping of natural features and functions - 2.
-Acquire and protect a network of habitat areas - 3.
-Enhance biodiversity during land use planning and development - 4.
-Enhance biodiversity on public lands - 5.
-Encourage biodiversity initiatives on private lands outside of the development process - 6.
-Improve public understanding of biodiversity - 7.
-Enhance biodiversity on agricultural lands - 8.
-Monitor the state of biodiversity
+- 1. Research improve knowledge and mapping of natural features and functions - 2.
+Protection acquire and protect a network of habitat areas - 3.
+Sustainable development enhance biodiversity during land use planning and development - 4.
+Restoration enhance biodiversity on public lands - 5.
+Public stewardship encourage biodiversity initiatives on private lands outside of the development process - 6.
+Community engagement improve public understanding of biodiversity - 7.
+Sustainable farming enhance biodiversity on agricultural lands - 8.
+Assess monitor the state of biodiversity

-These goals not only seek to protect the remaining priority habitats as possible, but also strive to reconnect and rehabilitate areas within the Habitat Network that have been fragmented or degraded.
-Recommendations are organized within each of these goals.
+The following recommendations, if implemented, will aid in the protection of biodiversity in Saanich.
+These themes not only seek to protect the remaining priority habitats but also strive to reconnect and rehabilitate areas within the Habitat Network that have been fragmented or degraded.
+Recommendations are organized within each of these themes.
 These recommendations are intended to provide sufficient detail to direct implementation.
 Some additional details are provided as sub-recommendations.
-It is within the Saanich Municipality's discretion to implement these recommendations based on resource availability.
+However, it is important to highlight that some of the recommendations will require substantial resources and will take place over longer timelines.
+It is expected that recommendations will be implemented based on resource availability.
+Specific metrics and targets will be developed for some recommendations to gauge the success of their implementation.

 The recommendations that are considered to have the most immediate and strongest impact on protecting biodiversity in Saanich are highlighted in green.
-These are critical improvements and considerations that demand immediate attention and action.
+The prioritized recommendations are critical improvements and considerations that demand immediate attention and action.
 Implementing these recommendations will result in substantial positive effects on biodiversity in Saanich.
-Delaying high-priority recommendations could lead to significant and potentially irreversible consequences.
+Delaying high-priority recommendations could lead to significant loss of biodiversity and potentially irreversible consequences.